danReynolds/loon/README.md

 ### Native

+* **SqlitePersistor**: A SQLite persistence implementation using [sqflite](https://pub.dev/packages/sqflite).
+Documents are distributed in rows based on their persistence configuration.
-* **FilePersistor**: The default file-based persistence implementation for native platforms.
+* **FilePersistor**: A file-based persistence implementation for native platforms.
 Documents are stored in one or more files based on the persistence configuration.

 ### Web